literallycanvas/literallycanvas.github.com/api/initializing.rst

         at the bottom.

     ``tools``
         A list of tools to enable.
-The default value is:
+The default value, accessible at ``LC.defaultTools``, is:

         .. code-block:: javascript